pleabargain/EnglishHelpsYourCareer/grammar elements prepositions.md

 # because of
 - Because of the budget cuts, we will not be having the annual company summer picnic.
+- Because of the complexity of the system, you will need to do something.

 # amid